ZouariOmar/hashhash-books/C++/C++ General Notes.md

 - #### Pass By Reference

   - we used normal variables when we passed parameters to a function.
 You can also pass a [reference](https://www.w3schools.com/cpp/cpp_references.asp) to the function.
 This can be useful when you need to change the value of the arguments.
+  - _Reference_ refer to an object or a value in memory.

 - #### Pass Arrays as Function Parameters